-- (1) The operation of Wyangala Dam during times of flood and spilling of water from the dam is to be undertaken in a manner that maintains the safety of dam infrastructure. - (2) Providing it is consistent with subclause (1), the operation must aim to: - (a) leave Wyangala Dam water storage as full as possible after the flood or spilling of water, subject to the airspace operation rules in clause 64, and - (b) minimise downstream flood damage where possible.
+The operator must operate operation of Wyangala Dam during times of flood and spilling of water from the dam is to be undertaken in a manner:

+- (1) (a) that leaves maintains the safety of dam infrastructure. - (2) Providing it is consistent with subclause (1), the operation must aim to: - (a) leave Wyangala Dam water storage as full as possible after the flood or spilling of water, subject to the airspace operation rules in clause 64, and - (b) that seeks to minimise downstream flood damage where possible.